 Assignment 3

 Turn in your assignment on Isidore.
-Your report should be a Microsoft Word document.
-Upload all appropriate computer files associated with the assignment, such as SPICE .asc files and Excel spreadsheets.
+Your report should be a Microsoft Word document or PDF.
+Upload all appropriate computer files associated with the assignment, such as SPICE .asc files, ELectric .jelib files and Excel spreadsheets.

-1. Use spice to generate a set of I-V curves for a NMOS transistor using the CMOSN model in ami_c5.lib.
-Make the transistor W/L = 2.4µm/0.6µm.
+1. Use spice to generate a set of I-V curves for a NMOS transistor using the CMOSN model in ON_c5.lib.
+Make the transistor W/L = 7.2µm/0.6µm.
 Transfer the curves to an excel file and plot the results in excel.

-6. Analyze the circuit below in Spice.
-Make the transistors W = 6 λ and L = 2 λ where λ = 0.3 µm.
-Use the AMI-C5 process and use proper body connections.
+3. Analyze the circuit below in Spice.
+Make the transistors W = 8 λ and L = 2 λ where λ = 0.3 µm.
+Use proper body connections.
 VDD = 5 v.
-Show your final layout.
+Show your SPICE circuit diagram and netlist.
 Find voltages Va and Vb and the current flowing through the transistors.

 VTO zero-bias threshold voltage VT0 0.8 V